WatIsDeze/SchizoMania-FTE/DEVNOTES.md

 - We'll likely add our own env_fade too.
 It kinda sucks we need to
 - deviate, but we seek more features than the core gs-entbase has atm.
 -
+-
+- remove OLD HUD STUFF.
+-
-- Implement custom game_text, which DOES also trigger targets.
+- Implement custom hud_textmessage, which DOES also trigger targets.
   -- Implement with the typical quake font the UI uses already, but
      larger.
 Maybe let text scroll in a bit.
 Possibly have a small shadowy background layer made in Krita to drop below it.
+  -- TODO: Fix trigger delay issue.

 - Implement a custom func_door/func_door_rotating with extra sound and trigger options.
   -- Locked door sound for example
   -- Closing door sound.